elpekenin/access_kb/README.md

 |  └─ 📂qmk-code/      * QMK version of the firmware
 ├─ 📂hardware/     - PCB files
 |  └─ 📂libraries/     * References to KiCAD symbols and footprints
-├─ 📂latex/        - Sources used to create the PDF report
+├─ 📂software      - Client running on the PC to control the keyboard ├─ 📂latex/        - Sources used to create the PDF report
 |  ├─ 📂images/        * Various visual resources
 |  ├─ 📂snippets/      * Relevant pieces of code and configuration